PV3D: A 3D Generative Model for Portrait Video Generation

 \section{Abstract}

 Recent advances in generative adversarial networks (GANs) have demonstrated the capabilities of generating stunning photo-realistic portrait images.
 While some prior works have applied such image GANs to unconditional 2D portrait video generation and static 3D portrait synthesis, there are few works successfully extending GANs for generating 3D-aware portrait videos.
 In this work, we propose \ours{}, the first generative framework that can synthesize multi-view consistent portrait videos.
 Specifically, our method extends the recent static 3D-aware image GAN to the video domain by generalizing the 3D implicit neural representation to model the spatio-temporal space.
-To introduce motion dynamics to the generation process, we develop a motion generator by stacking multiple motion layers to generate motion features via modulated convolution.
+To introduce motion dynamics into the generation process, we develop a motion generator by stacking multiple motion layers to synthesize motion features via modulated convolution.
 To alleviate motion ambiguities caused by camera/human motions, we propose a simple yet effective camera condition strategy for \ours{}, enabling both temporal and multi-view consistent video generation.
 Moreover, \ours{} introduces two discriminators for regularizing the spatial and temporal domains to ensure the plausibility of the generated portrait videos.
 These elaborated designs enable \ours{} to generate 3D-aware motion-plausible portrait videos with high-quality appearance and geometry, significantly outperforming prior works.
-As a result, \ours{} is able to support many downstream applications such as animating static portraits and view-consistent video motion editing.
-Code and models are released at the \href{https://showlab.github.io/pv3d/}{project page}.
+As a result, \ours{} is able to support downstream applications such as static portrait animation and view-consistent motion editing.
+Code and models are available at \href{https://showlab.github.io/pv3d}{https://showlab.github.io/pv3d}.